 Even though a premium is paid, most insurance products will also require an excess to be paid at the time of a claim (see below).
 Some policies offer multi-pet discounts.

 Most insurance products will have some sort of excess payable at each claim.
 This can be seen as some form of administration fee.
 The excess will either be a set amount if the claim is below a certain value or calculated as a percentage of the total amount.
 An example would be a minimum excess of R300 or 10% of the total claim amount (whichever is the highest).
 Usually the excess is deducted from the value of the claim before it is paid out.

-Prompt payments are the buzz words when it comes to payout time.
+Prompt payments are the buzzwords when it comes to payout time.
 Most, but not all, insurance companies will not make payments to the (veterinary) service provider directly, but to the policy holder.
 It is important to get some sort of measurable commitment from the insurance company regarding the payout time.
-Some policies will make sure payments are, for example, withing 48 hours, while others might promise within 30 days from submitting a successful claim.
+Some policies will make sure payments are, for example, within 48 hours, while others might promise within 30 days from submitting a successful claim.

-Simple payout values can either be in the form of a yearly limit or a a maximum value per claim.
-More complex payout systems where the payout value is calculated per procedure within the invoice structure (e.g. 80% towards taking radiographs, etc.) are also being used.
+Simple payout values can either be in the form of a yearly limit or a maximum value per claim.
+More complex payout systems are also in use, where the payout value is calculated per procedure within the invoice structure (e.g. 80% towards taking radiographs, etc.).

 There are many factors owners need to consider before choosing the most appropriate medical insurance for their pets.
 No pet medical insurance product will fit everyone’s needs.
 By knowing what to look for and making informed product comparisons, pet owners will find the most appropriate option that suits their pet’s needs… and their pocket.